Luino: Economy

-Notable residents
+Notable people

-Two notable figures of 20th century Italian literature, Piero Chiara and Vittorio Sereni were born in Luino.
+Two notable figures of 20th century Italian literature, Piero Chiara and Vittorio Sereni, were born in Luino.

-The Nobel Prize for Literature-winning playwright Dario Fo also spent part of his youth here and in the nearby Porto Valtravaglia.
+The Nobel Prize for Literature–winning playwright Dario Fo also spent part of his youth here and in the nearby Porto Valtravaglia.

-The antifascist catholic priest Piero Folli was parish priest in Voldomino, a part of Luino, from 1923 to 1948 and was arrested there by the fascists on 3 December 1943 for having helped a group of Jews to expatriate to Switzerland.
+The antifascist catholic priest Piero Folli was parish priest in Voldomino, a part of Luino, from 1923 to 1948, and was arrested there by the fascists on 3 December 1943 for having helped a group of Jews to escape to Switzerland.